Raju123kumar/Jumping-Jax/README.md

 HTML, CSS, and JavaScript code by Raju Kumar (https://github.com/Raju123kumar).

-# License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to modify and distribute this game as you wish.
-Have fun playing Jumping Jax!
+<bold>Feel free to modify and distribute this game as you wish.
+Have fun playing Jumping Jax! 🔥</bold>